Skip to main content

 You will need:

-• After a new asset vote passes, the change has to be submitted to the asset bridge on Ethereum.
+After a new asset vote passes, the change has to be submitted to the asset bridge on Ethereum.
 Until it has been submitted, no one can start depositing that asset.
+See the tutorial for how to do that.

 Overview

-Vega currently supports adding ERC-20 assets β†—.
-ERC-20 assets that pass a governance vote can be enabled via the Vega bridge - which is to say that they are deposited from and withdrawn to Ethereum.
-More token standards and chains are on the roadmap.
+The Vega software has support for using ERC-20 assets ↗.
+ERC-20 assets that pass a governance vote can be enabled via a given network's bridge - which is to say that they are deposited from and withdrawn to Ethereum.

 Query for data

-You can see all of the currently supported assets using the REST endpoint or the 'assets' GraphQL query.
+You can see all of the currently supported assets using the REST endpoint.

-If an asset that you would like to see on the network is not already available, a governance proposal can be made to list the asset.
+If an asset that you would like to see on a network is not already available, a governance proposal can be made to list the asset.

-If the vote passes, the network validators will then enable the asset on the bridge contract which will enable deposits and withdrawals for that token.
+If the vote passes, the network's validators will then enable the asset on the bridge contract which will enable deposits and withdrawals for that token.

 ERC-20 asset validation

-When adding an ERC-20 asset to the bridge, the key details are compared to the smart contract on Ethereum.
+When adding an ERC-20 asset to a bridge, the key details are compared to the smart contract on Ethereum.
 Specifically:

 • The name and symbol must match